hibernate/hibernate-search/CONTRIBUTING.md

   No need to run the whole test suite, the Continuous Integration will take care of that.

-**Note**: If you want to run specific tests of the `integrationtests/backend/tck` module from the IDE, you will need to rely on runner classes to to run them in the appropriate context: see `org.hibernate.search.integrationtest.backend.elasticsearch.testsupport.util.ElasticsearchTckTestRunner` for Elasticsearch, or `org.hibernate.search.integrationtest.backend.lucene.testsupport.util.LuceneTckTestRunner` for Lucene.
+**Note**: If you want to run specific tests of the `integrationtests/backend/tck` module from the IDE, you will need to rely on runner classes to run them in the appropriate context: see `org.hibernate.search.integrationtest.backend.elasticsearch.testsupport.util.ElasticsearchTckTestRunner` for Elasticsearch, or `org.hibernate.search.integrationtest.backend.lucene.testsupport.util.LuceneTckTestRunner` for Lucene.